udhos/isrustgood/README.md

 # isrustgood

+* [The Rust programming language absolutely positively sucks](https://www.reddit.com/r/rust/comments/12b7p2p/the_rust_programming_language_absolutely/) - "The Rust programming language is atrocious.
+It is horrible, and I wish it a painful and swift death."

 * [Why Golang instead of Rust to develop the Krater desktop app](https://blog.moonguard.dev/why-golang-instead-of-rust-to-develop-the-krater-desktop-app)

 * [Rust believes that tech is and always will be political.](https://www.youtube.com/watch?v=_DwaZj3gPYY)